Claudia Rosiny: Federal Office of Culture Berne

-Dance and Theatre, since 2021 for the Performing Arts at the Federal Office of Culture Berne in the Department for Cultural Creation and has been developing the new national awards policy of the federal government for these areas, with the aim of recognising the quality of professional artistic dance and theatre practice in all its diversity and strengthening it on a national level.
+Dance and Theatre, since 2021 until February 2025 for the Performing Arts at the Federal Office of Culture Berne in the Department for Cultural Creation and has been developing the new national awards policy of the federal government for these areas, with the aim of recognising the quality of professional artistic dance and theatre practice in all its diversity and strengthening it on a national level.

 Swiss Dance Awards

 The Federal Office of Culture has been awarding the Swiss Grand Award for Dance (CHF 40,000) from 2013 until 2019 every two years, as well as a Special Dance Award (CHF 40,000), two awards in the category Outstanding Female Dancer/Outstanding Male Dancer (CHF 25,000 each) and four Swiss Dance Awards (25,000 Francs each).
 In addition, the June Johnson Dance Prize in partnership with the Stanley Thomas Johnson Foundation (CHF 25,000).
 The Grand Award for Dance is awarded to honour a recipient's artistic career on the recommendation of the Swiss Federal Dance Jury.

 The first person to win this award was in 2013 the Swiss choreographer Martin Schläpfer, former artistic director of the Ballet am Rhein of the Deutsche Oper am Rhein Düsseldorf Duisburg.
 In 2015, the award went to the Geneva choreographer Gilles Jobin, in 2017 to Noemi Lapzeson, Geneva choreographer and founder of Vertical Danse, and 2019 to La Ribot, spanish-swiss choreographer and dancer.